jdossantos38/resume/README.md

 2013 - Master's degree in engineering in Hardware and Software for Embedded Systems

-Options: Automatics, automation and image computing
+Options: Automatics, automation and image processing

 ### Work Experience